 In the 19th century, a notorious Brazilian outlaw, Francisco Manoel da Silva aka Cobra Verde (Klaus Kinski, The Great Silence), hides in a sugar plantation where he finds work as a foreman for wealthy rancher, Don Octávio Coutinho (José Lewgoy, Kiss of the Spider Woman).
 After Don Octávio discovers that Cobra Verde has impregnated all his daughters, the sugar baron sends the bandido to Western Africa to get slaves.
 Don Octávio hopes the local aborigines kill Cobra Verde, but the resourceful criminal creates a slave-trade empire instead.
-All hell breaks loose when Cobra Verde begins losing his mind.

 Reaction & Thoughts: